 How to Feed Fiddle Leaf Figs in Containers

 A month after planting, you’ll want to add more nutrition to the soil for best growth of your fiddle leaf fig. Apply Miracle-Gro® Indoor Plant Food, which is specially formulated for plants being grown inside, by putting it directly on the soil or mixing it with water.
 Be sure to read and follow the instructions on the label.

 How to Prune Fiddle Leaf Figs

 Fiddle leaf figs can be grown as multi-stemmed or single-stemmed plants, with either bare or leaf-covered stems or trunks.
 For a tree-like look indoors, remove the lower leaves.
-To control size, prune to the desired height, cutting back to just above where a leaf is sprouting.
+To control the size, prune to the desired height, cutting back to just above where a leaf is sprouting.

 How to Help Prevent Problems with Fiddle Leaf Figs

 The best way to prevent problems with fiddle leaf figs is to decide where you want to grow them and then leave the plants there.
 Once they get used to an area they don’t like to be moved.
 If you begin to see brown spots on the leaves, though, the plant may be experiencing cold damage, so check to make sure it’s not under an air conditioning vent or near a drafty door or window.
 If the leaves begin to turn yellow, you are probably overwatering the plant, so you’ll want to cut back.